Job search is rarely easy for anyone, but it can be especially challenging for introverts.

 “You fall smack in the middle of the introvert-extrovert spectrum.
 In many ways, ambiverts have the best of both worlds, able to tap into the strengths of both introverts and extroverts as needed.”

-Introversion Can Be an Asset
+Introversion Can Be a Plus

 It’s the people who make the most noise (typically extroverts) who get noticed, but they don’t always offer well-thought out information.
 They’re often impulse-driven and don’t think things through before jumping into a conversation.